 Right bloody frustrating, that is.
-Now, I do also get that there are hundred of people attempting a particular survey at any one time.
+Now, I do also get that there are hundreds of people attempting a particular survey at any one time.
 Just because I qualified at the beginning doesn't mean that my specific demo pool won't fill up while I'm completing it.
-What sucks though, is to get to the end of the survey only to find out that you didn't need any more answers from a single broke female, or you were looking for a different range to begin with.
+What sucks, though, is to get to the end of the survey only to find out that you didn't need any more answers from a single broke female or you were looking for a different range to begin with.

-Speaking of incentives, that brings me to the questions themselves, particularly about work and income.
+Speaking of incentives, that brings me to the questions themselves—particularly those about work and income.
 Granted, it doesn't help that as a freelance writer, I really have no idea where to classify myself specifically in an industry or job role.
-I think, however, there needs to be a bit more clarification on the maker's end.
+I think, however, that there needs to be a bit more clarification on the maker's end.

-I can't tell you how many surveys I've taken where it asks if I'm employed full time or part time, to then only give me the question of whether I own my own business and have people working for me, or if I work for a corporation.
-Most surveys don't even give you a freelancing option, and half the time you don't get the option to pick 'neither' on a question such as the above.
+I can't tell you how many surveys I've taken where it asks if I'm employed full-time or part-time then goes on to ask whether I own my own business, have people working for me, or work for a corporation.
+Most surveys don't even give you a freelancing option, and half the time, you don't get the option to pick "neither" on a question such as the above.

-I guess technically, when you work as a freelancer you ARE your own business, but there are instances where you just do contract work for companies, or gigs for businesses.
+I guess technically when you work as a freelancer you are your own business, but there are instances where you just do contract work for companies or gigs for businesses.
 To me, that's not really owning your own business.
-The only reason why this matters, is often times right after you say you work for yourself, you're led to a bunch of questions about owning a business that don't apply or that you can't answer, and you're forced to quit the survey.
+The only reason why this matters is that oftentimes right after you say you work for yourself, you're led to a bunch of questions about owning a business that don't apply or that you can't answer, and you're forced to quit the survey.

 As gigs and gig-style jobs become more prevalent in this iffy job economy, surveys need to get with the times and adjust their questions accordingly.
 Especially when it's an important part of the survey itself!